lnsongxf/SurrogateEnhanced-MomentEstimation/README.md

 Julia code for running and replicating results in Schwartz, I. (2021): "Estimation of agent-based models: Testing and applying a simulated joint moment approach".
 Working Paper.

 NOTE: The routine is coded for using an 16-cores CPU.
 The Python library is also using GPU power.
+Runs on Julia 1.1.0.

 <hr>